Sci-Fi Films of the 1930s

 In an interview, a professor rules out travel via cannon shot, for the right reasons; surviving the acceleration and atmospheric heating.
 He discusses basic rocket principles and show some historic films of the time, including some crashes, and compares solid fuel vs. liquid fuel.

-Vehicle: Raumschiff 1 is 30 m long metal, teardrop shaped with short stubby wings; it comes out of hangar like a zeppelin but on wheel pods.
+Vehicle: Raumschiff 1 is 30 m long, metal, teardrop-shaped, with short stubby wings; it comes out of hangar like a zeppelin but on wheel pods.

 The ship accelerates horizontally and then up a ramp (a concession to popular ideas, and the difficulty in imagining such a large object accelerating straight up.)
 The ship’s exhaust looks pretty violent, and the landscape recedes convincingly, continuously, until the sphericity of the Earth is apparent.